andrewnk/turtlecoin-docker/dockerfiles/zedwallet-ttyd/README.md

-# TurtleCoin zedwallet with ttyd Docker Image
+# TurtleCoin zedwallet With TTYD Docker Image

 This image pulls the binary from the base image and runs zedwallet on apline using ttyd. ttyd allows you to interact with zedwallet via a browser.